-The CTL’s Undergraduate Teaching and Learning Consultants (part of the Students as Pedagogical Partners initiative) reflected on their recent experiences with remote learning and shared with us their insights from their first full week of online classes.
+The CTL’s Undergraduate Teaching and Learning Consultants (part of the Students as Pedagogical Partners initiative) reflected on their initial experiences with remote learning in Spring 2020 and shared with us their insights from their first full week of online classes.
 They shared with us how much they have appreciated all the efforts of their faculty to be transparent, flexible, communicative, and caring.
 They were honest about transition to remote learning and shared the challenges of abruptly becoming an online learning.
 Here is what they wrote.

 Flexibility and Transparency

 “I’ve loved how swiftly some of my professors have adapted to the whole situation.
 Some have offered huge flexibility on deadlines and others have adapted their syllabi to a virtual environment.
 Most professors who’ve tried to make their classroom flexible have been very successful at it.
 For example, uploading lectures has assisted with time zone differences, online discussions have circumvented presentation requirements, and group research projects have helped maintain a sense of in-class collaboration in my classes.

 – The classes that sent me updated syllabi (and hence more transparency) have helped me feel like things were under control.

 – I’ve felt most motivated to do the work from the classes with the most flexible professors because I feel like I have a bit more control over the outcome in those classes.” – Kalisa Ndamage, SEAS